Maurogik/Maurogik.github.io/index.md

 ### Demoscene productions:

-I submitted some artworks for demoscene competitions.
-I was creating 4 kilobytes executables that render an image.
-The pictures below are all screenshots from entries I submitted, they are rendered with path tracing using nothing but shader maths (no 3D assets).
+I submitted some artwork for demoscene competitions.
+I was creating 4-kilobyte executables that render an image.
+The pictures below are all screenshots from the entries I submitted.
+The rendering is done with path tracing using only shader maths (no 3D assets).

 - Ealy bird: Released at Nova 2023.
 1st place. [[Link]](https://demozoo.org/graphics/325420/){:target="_blank"}
 ![Image](images/bird_1080p.png)